agstub/sglake-3D/README.md

 ## Optional dependencies

 1. FFmpeg (https://www.ffmpeg.org/) can be used, along with **process.py**,
 to create a video of the evolving free surface geometry over time.
-See description below.

 2. ParaView is useful for visualizing velocity/pressure solutions to the Stokes equations (https://www.paraview.org/).